neuroimaginador/fcaR/README.md

 The fcaR package provides data structures which allow the user to work seamlessly with formal contexts and sets of implications.
-More explicitly, four main classes are implemented, using the object-oriented-programming paradigm in R:
+More explicitly, three main classes are implemented, using the object-oriented-programming paradigm in R:

   - FormalContext encapsulates the definition of a formal context (G, M,